Artie’s business—and his mood—go into a slump.

 Tony: Escalade?
 Totaled.
 Probably saved our life.

-Tony’s line did catch my attention, not because I suspected Tony’s praise of the vehicle was a hidden advertisement but because I saw it as Chase’s ironic criticism of the American obsession with giant SUVs: a smaller car would have been able to evade a raccoon in the road without flipping over.
+Tony’s line did catch my attention, not because I suspected Tony’s praise of the vehicle to be a hidden advertisement but because I saw it as Chase’s ironic criticism of the American obsession with giant SUVs: a smaller car would have been able to evade a raccoon in the road without flipping over.
 In his article “Made Brands: Sopranos Product Plugs” (Advertising Age, June 2004), Jon Fine notes that the folks at General Motors were concerned that their product might be reflected poorly on the show and had extensive talks with Sopranos people about it.
 But a GM spokeswoman added, “We have absolutely no input as to how our vehicles are described in the script or how they’re used.”
 David Chase and HBO have never accepted money for product placement on The Sopranos, although they have accepted free products (like Escalades) ostensibly to offset the cost of purchasing or leasing these goods.

 The appearance of brand-name goods on The Sopranos may be a thorny issue, but I take comfort in the fact that this series has never resorted to the tactics of some TV shows like Modern Family.
 In one episode of the popular ABC sitcom, Claire extols the virtues of the Toyota Sienna — and we later find a “pay-for-play” advertising disclosure in the final credits: